2024 Solar Incentives Guide for Ephrata, PA - Tax Credits & Rebates

 If I already have solar panels, can I still claim incentives?

-To find the best solar panel installer in your area, check out our guide to the best solar companies in Ephrata.
+To find a top-rated solar panel installer, check out our guide to the top solar companies in Ephrata.

 Can I use multiple types of renewable energy to power my home?

-While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many can be claimed on a second home, as long as it is in the United States and owned by you.
-There may be other incentives available for commercial properties specifically, depending on the details.
+While we recommend getting in touch with your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives apply to a second home, provided that it is in the United States and owned by you.
+There may be additional incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.